Can I Play That?

 Can I Play That? is an American video game journalism website founded in 2018.
 A self-billed ‘game accessibility resource for both players and developers’, Can I Play That? specializes in providing accessibility reviews, features and news coverage on accessibility in games and the wider games industry.
 Can I Play That? also advocates for diversity and inclusion in games, and educates developers and studios about accessibility.

 In addition to editorial pieces, Can I Play That? provides accessibility guidelines, and runs workshops on Diversity, Equity and Inclusion in Games and Accessible Community Management.

 History

-Can I Play That? was founded in November 2018 by Susan Banks and Courtney Craven.
-For five years prior, the couple co-hosted a Deaf / hard-of-hearing video game review site, OneOddGamerGirl.net, started in response to the lack of deaf accessibility in games such as Destiny.
-However, after repeatedly asking the question ‘Can I play that?’, the website was created to cater to the wider spectrum of gamers’ experiences and tackle inaccessibility in video games.
+Can I Play That? was founded in November 2018 by Coty Craven.
+The website was created to cater to the wider spectrum of gamers’ experiences and tackle inaccessibility in video games.
 The first game to receive a perfect score for accessibility from Can I Play That? was Gears 5, by The Coalition.